The meta-language of corporate campuses

 they are all of one species, and it is a fascinating species indeed.

-2 Responses to “The meta-language of corporate campuses”
+2 thoughts on “The meta-language of corporate campuses”

 And it causes confusion.
 Upon reading a news headline about Google opening a “new campus,” a family member asked me when Google had started a university.